 One major concern is privacy.
 Collecting and analyzing employee data can raise privacy concerns, particularly if it is done without their knowledge or consent.
 Companies must be transparent about their use of AI in HR and ensure that ethical standards are met.

-another issue is the possibility of job displacement.
+Another issue is the possibility of job displacement.
 While AI can automate certain tasks and save time, it may also lead to job displacement for lower-skilled positions within HR departments.
 Companies must consider the impact of AI on their workforce and address potential job loss and re-training needs proactively.

 Bias in algorithms is another limitation of AI in HR.
 AI algorithms can perpetuate bias if they are trained on biased data or are not designed to account for diversity and inclusion.
 To mitigate this issue, HR professionals must ensure that the data used to train AI systems is diverse and that the algorithms account for biases.